 Exercise 1.1 (Your definition of Free Software).
 Write in one or two sentences your definition of Free/Libre/Open Source software ("Free Software" in the following).
 Try to be personal: we're not asking for an academic, neither a mainstream definition.
-We ask for a definition which captures your view about what is Free Software.
+We ask for a definition which captures your views about what Free Software is.